Paulo Jr.: Personal life

-Paulo Jr.'s hobbies include jiu jitsu and football.
-He is an avid supporter of football club Clube Atlético Mineiro.
+Paulo Jr.'s hobbies include jiu jitsu and soccer.
+He is an avid supporter of soccer club Clube Atlético Mineiro.
 He currently lives in Belo Horizonte.

 Charity work

-Since 1999, Paulo Jr. has organised a series of annual football charity games between former Brazilian players, television artists, musicians and the band members.
+Since 1999, Paulo Jr. has organised a series of annual soccer charity games between former Brazilian players, television artists, musicians and the band members.
 The games took place at the Estádio Municipal Castor Cifuentes in Nova Lima, Brazil, near Belo Horizonte.
 The spectators were asked to donate a pound of food and the gathered donations were given to local charities.

 In April 2008, Paulo Jr. was decorated with the Medalha da Inconfidência.
 This decoration was created in 1952 by the former Brazilian president Juscelino Kubitschek to pay homage to individuals who contributed in the development of the state of Minas Gerais and the country.
 The ceremony took place in Ouro Preto, hosted by the then Governor of Minas Gerais, Aécio Neves.